Reduce errors and delays with eInvoicing

 More about eInvoicing

-ATO in Australia, MBIE in New Zealand, and IMDA in Singapore have chosen Peppol as the network for eInvoicing.
+ATO in Australia, MBIE in New Zealand, HMRC in the UK, IRB in Malaysia and IMDA in Singapore have all chosen Peppol as the global network provider for eInvoicing.
 They’re at various stages of adopting eInvoicing as take up accelerates and is accepted as best practice around the world.

 Learn how eInvoicing works in Xero